 By default, Flex Administration is invisible to the user.
 In order to see a Directory, it has to be enabled.
 Enabled directories can show up either on Navigation Menu, inside a Flex Objects menu item, or even inside other plugins.

 Flex Objects Plugin has to be enabled in order to use any custom directories.

 To enable a custom Flex Directory, you need to go to Plugins > Flex Objects.

-We are interested in Directories option inside the plugin, which lists all the detected Flex Directories.
-Just select the directories you're interested in and make sure toggle has
+We are interested in the Directories option inside the plugin, which lists all the detected Flex Directories.
+Just select the directories you're interested in and make sure the toggle is set to

 Hit Save and the directory should show up after a page load.